 2. Visit eco-hotels and local restaurants

-On the spot, you can consciously opt for sustainable and local hotels and restaurants.
+On site, you can consciously choose sustainable and local hotels and restaurants.
 Modern, environmentally friendly accommodations are now represented everywhere.
 They also offer a high standard of luxury.
-Whether luxurious bio-hotels or wellness oases, you do not have to do without anything.
-Also, look for local food and local produce in the restaurant selection.
-Especially these restaurants are often an insider tip of the locals.
+Whether luxurious organic hotels or wellness oases, you don't have to do without anything. on bookitgreen the search for sustainable accommodation is made easy.
+When choosing a restaurant, pay attention to local dishes and regional products.
+These restaurants in particular are often an insider tip for the locals.

 3. Long-haul flights for a longer stay